Solaray Energy is now 1KOMMA5° Sydney and 1KOMMA5° Melbourne.

 Meter Board Work: When you have solar installed, your meter board must be left up to current Australian standards.
 If you have an old meter board that needs upgrading, this must be done when installing solar power.

-Typically, the work will cost less than $100 for things such as a new mains switch or a new service fuse.
-If your meter board is too high ( such as on heritage era buildings in the inner-west of Sydney), moving a meter board can cost around $700-$1000 or so depending on what needs to be done, and so it is often a show stopper unless you want the meter board upgraded as an aside from the new solar system.
-Please talk to us for more information if you think your meter board needs upgrading, we’d be happy to help with a quote if you send us a photo of your board.
+Typically, the work will cost less than $100 for things such as a new main switch or a new service fuse.
+If your meter board is too high ( such as on heritage-era buildings in the inner-west of Sydney), moving a meter board can cost around $700-$1000 or so depending on what needs to be done, and so it is often a show stopper unless you want the meter board upgraded as an aside from the new solar system.
+Please talk to us for more information if you think your meter board needs upgrading.
+We’d be happy to help with a quote if you send us a photo of your board.

 Access to a high roof may require hiring a cherry picker.
-Most houses will be fine, however, from time to time we need to install solar power on roofs that can’t be accessed with a ladder.
-Hiring a cherry picker isn’t cheap, however, it’s not always a show stopper.
+Most houses will be fine.
+However, from time to time, we need to install solar power on roofs that can’t be accessed with a ladder.
+Hiring a cherry picker isn’t cheap, but it’s not always a show-stopper.
 If you have a high roof or you are concerned we won’t be able to access your roof, please call the 1KOMMA5° Team on 1800 082 651 so that we can make an assessment for you.

-Metering: When you install solar power you need to replace your electricity meter with a bi-directional digital meter that measures how much power you are sending back to the grid.
-If you have a digital meter, it will most likely need to be replaced by your retailer with a similar model but one that has a different program in it.
+Metering: When you install a solar power system, you need to replace your electricity meter with a bidirectional digital meter that measures how much power you are sending back to the grid.
+If you have a digital meter, your retailer will most likely need to replace it with a similar model but one that has a different program in it.
 Most energy retailers in NSW are now offering to change your meter free of charge.

-Alternatively, we can arrange to organise a no-cost meter change should you choose to switch to Energy Locals as your energy retailer.
-The Energy Locals plan includes a solar feed-in-tariff of up to 10 cents (including GST), competitive prices on electricity, carbon offsets for all your energy use, and no exit fees or lock-in contracts.
+Alternatively, we can arrange a no-cost meter change should you choose to switch to Energy Locals as your energy retailer.
+The Energy Locals plan includes a solar feed-in tariff of up to 10 cents (including GST), competitive electricity prices, carbon offsets for all your energy use, and no exit fees or lock-in contracts.

 1K5 Difference